YugabyteDB-Samples/yugabyte-simple-c-app/README.md

 This application connects to your YugabyteDB instance via the [libpq](https://docs.yugabyte.com/latest/reference/drivers/ysql-client-drivers/#libpq) driver and performs basic SQL operations.
-The instructions below are provided for [Yugabyte Cloud](https://cloud.yugabyte.com/) deployments.
+The instructions below are provided for [YugabyteDB Managed](https://cloud.yugabyte.com/) deployments.
 If you use a different type of deployment, then update the `sample-app.c` file with proper connection parameters.

-## Prerequisite
+## Prerequisites

 * A 32-bit (x86) or 64-bit (x64) architecture machine.
 Use [Rosetta](https://support.apple.com/en-us/HT211861) to build and run on the Apple silicon.
 * gcc 4.1.2 or later, clang 3.4 or later installed.